Matlal033/Project_PPO_Reacher_Continuous_Control/README.md

 The essence of this problem is to solve the movement of a double jointed arm, so that its hand stays in a moving target location.
 For each timestep where the hand is in the target location, a reward of +0.1 is received.
 Else a reward of +0.0 is received.

-The environment is considered solved when the average score accross all 20 agents reaches 30 for 100 episodes in a row.

-Other specifications for each agent: \
+The main specifications for each agent are: \
 State size: 33 (informations about position, rotation, velocity and angular velocities) \
 Action size: 4 \
 Each action range: [-1,1] (Torque value for each join)

+The environment is considered solved when the average score accross all 20 agents reaches 30 for 100 episodes in a row.

 ![](images/Reacher_g1.gif)